 Five types of myths

-Here I propose a systematic treatment of interpreting the myths formed by Sallustius, a contemporary and friend of Julian, that has an ultimate aim of accounting the Gods and the cosmos in Platonist ethics and Hellenic religion.
+Sallustus, a contemporary and close friend of the divine Julian, proposes systematic treatment of interpreting the myths that has an ultimate aim of accounting the Gods and the cosmos in Platonic ethics and Hellenic religion (Sallustius, IV).

 There are five types of myths: theological, physical, psychic, material, and mixed.

 The theological interpretation of myths use no bodily form but contemplate the very essence of the Gods themselves.
 The theological interpretation can be singled out for its applicability to all myths and because it interprets myth in reference exclusively to the nature of the Gods and their relationship to a model of the cosmos in its totality.
 The other modes of interpretation are mostly only useful in their specific context; either not being uniformly applicable to all myths, interpreting the myths as concerning things other than the Gods, or interpreting the myths only concerning particular sectors of the cosmos.
 Theological myths are often used by philosophers; such as Plato and Orpheus, for instance, who used myths in their theological descriptions of life in Hades.